syllab-ntu/syllab/publications.md

 in **IEICE Trans. on Fundamentals of Electronics, Communications and Computer Sciences** - January 2014
 - Y. Sasaki, L. Wang, "*Distinguishers on Double-Branch Compression Function and Applications to Round-Reduced RIPEMD-128 and RIPEMD-160*"
 in **IEICE Trans. on Fundamentals of Electronics, Communications and Computer Sciences** - January 2014

-### International Conferences and Workshops

-- N. Anandakumar, T. Peyrin, A. Poschmann, "*A Very Compact FPGA Implementation of LED and PHOTON*" - **INDOCRYPT 2014**
+- N. Anandakumar, T. Peyrin, A. Poschmann, "*A Very Compact FPGA Implementation of LED and PHOTON*"
+in **INDOCRYPT 2014**
 - J. Guo, J. Jean, I. Nikolić, Y. Sasaki, "*Meet-in-the-Middle Attacks on Generic Feistel Constructions*"
 in Advances in Cryptology - **ASIACRYPT 2014**
 - S. Emami, S. Ling, I. Nikolić, J. Pieprzyk, H. Wang, "*Low Probability Differentials and the Cryptanalysis of Full-Round CLEFIA-128*"
 in Advances in Cryptology - **ASIACRYPT 2014**
 - J. Jean, I. Nikolić, T. Peyrin, "*Tweaks and Keys for Block Ciphers: the TWEAKEY Framework*"
 in Advances in Cryptology - **ASIACRYPT 2014**
-- Y. Sasaki, L. Wang, "*Message Extension Attack against Authenticated Encryptions: Application to PANDA*" - **CANS 2014**
+- Y. Sasaki, L. Wang, "*Message Extension Attack against Authenticated Encryptions: Application to PANDA*"
+in **CANS 2014**
 - A. Biryukov, I. Nikolić, "*Colliding Keys for SC2000-256*"
 in Selected Areas in Cryptography - **SAC 2014**
 - D. Augot, P-A. Fouque, P. Karpman, "*Diffusion Matrices from Algebraic-Geometry Codes with Efficient SIMD Implementation*"